pulumi/pulumi/developer-docs/architecture/import.md

 Although the "no diffs" requirement is intended to prevent surprise, it also accommodates a technical limitation of the Pulumi engine.
-In order to actually perform the diff--an operation that is required whether or not the user is permitted to desctribe a desired state for the imported resource that differs from its actual state--the engine must fetch the resource's current imports and state from its provider.
+In order to actually perform the diff--an operation that is required whether or not the user is permitted to describe a desired state for the imported resource that differs from its actual state--the engine must fetch the resource's current imports and state from its provider.
 In order for this state to affect the steps the engine issues for the resources, the state would need to be fetched